Nuveen Churchill Direct Lending Corp. (NYSE:NCDL) to Issue $0.10 — Dividend

 Nuveen Churchill Direct Lending Corp.
-(NYSE:NCDL – Get Free Report) declared a — dividend on Tuesday, February 27th, Wall Street Journal reports.
-Shareholders of record on Saturday, March 30th will be given a dividend of 0.10 per share on Monday, April 29th.
+(NYSE:NCDL – Get Free Report) announced a — dividend on Tuesday, February 27th, Wall Street Journal reports.
+Shareholders of record on Saturday, March 30th will be paid a dividend of 0.10 per share on Monday, April 29th.
 This represents a yield of 10.6%.
 The ex-dividend date is Wednesday, March 27th.

 Nuveen Churchill Direct Lending Price Performance

-Nuveen Churchill Direct Lending (NYSE:NCDL – Get Free Report) last announced its quarterly earnings results on Tuesday, February 27th.
-The company reported $0.66 EPS for the quarter, beating the consensus estimate of $0.62 by $0.04.
-The firm had revenue of $48.95 million during the quarter, compared to the consensus estimate of $48.40 million.
-Analysts expect that Nuveen Churchill Direct Lending will post 2.23 earnings per share for the current year.
+Nuveen Churchill Direct Lending (NYSE:NCDL – Get Free Report) last announced its earnings results on Tuesday, February 27th.
+The company reported $0.66 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.62 by $0.04.
+The business had revenue of $48.95 million for the quarter, compared to the consensus estimate of $48.40 million.
+On average, equities analysts expect that Nuveen Churchill Direct Lending will post 2.23 EPS for the current year.

 Analysts Set New Price Targets